eric-mc2/eric-mc2-cv/content/projects/dnc-effect.md

 A few weeks ago I fumbled an interview question on statistical modeling.
 That hurt my pride, so I decided to take on a little modeling project.

-Economists don't usually get to run their own controlled experiments, but they seem to keep their ears perked for cases when a policy is implemented with *some* randomness.
-That's what I'm doing here.
+I'll follow the standard economic practice of creating a quasi-experiment out of a policy implemented with *some* randomness.

 > *I exploit the exogeneous shock of the 2024 Democratic National Convention in Chicago, (ie. the addition of tens of thousands of politically active Democrats) to test whether a statistically significant change in public transit is observed.*